gcallanan/cal-mimo-building-blocks/README.md

 Actors can now have multiple actions which reduces the resource requirements of the implementation quite a bit.

+NOTE: This is the most up to date version of this project and should be looked at first as it has many supporting scripts and documents.

 ### 5. Fixed-Point QR Decomposition using Givens Rotations and the CORDIC algorithm on a Systolic Array using Dataflow for non-square sized matrices.

-The [Fixed-Point QR Decomposition using Givens Rotations and the CORDIC algorithm on a Systolic Array using Dataflow for non-square sized matrices](qr_decomposition/5_systolic_array_cordic_fixed_point_no_division_rectangualr_matrices/) is the implementation in 4 above extended to support non-square matrices (MxN matrices).
+The [Fixed-Point QR Decomposition using Givens Rotations and the CORDIC algorithm on a Systolic Array using Dataflow for non-square sized matrices](qr_decomposition/5_systolic_array_cordic_fixed_point_no_division_rectangualr_matrices/) is the implementation in 5 above extended to support complex numbers (MxN matrices).

-NOTE: This is the most up to date version of this project and should be looked at first as it has many supporting scripts and documents.
+NOTE: Development on this branch has paused for now, but it does contain some MATLAB scipts explaining the theory behind this if you want to implement it yourself.